Dr. Èvelyne Bourdua-Roy, MD

 Randall: Èvelyne, you hardly need an introduction, especially for followers of North America’s leading medical issues, and particularly when it comes to metabolic diseases such as obesity, diabetes, and hypertension.
 But here goes:

 You are a family medicine doctor in Québec and are board-certified in Obesity Medicine by the American Board of Obesity Medicine.
-You are co-author of three best-selling books about metabolic health and diet management.
+You are co-author of six best-selling books about metabolic health and diet management.
 And you are the founder of Clinique Reversa, a not-for-profit metabolic program that helps patients reverse their lifestyle-related chronic diseases, where you supervise a multidisciplinary team of nurses, kinesiologists, psychologists, pharmacists, medical assistants, coaches, and doctors.
 You also find the time and energy to host and participate in international conferences, appear as a guest on numerous television and radio shows and podcasts, and write articles and blogs about nutrition.
 You are also a fierce advocate for the rights of female doctors.
 And, last but not least, you are the mother of two young children.

 Èvelyne, how do you do it all?